 To prepare pancakes:

-1. In a bowl mix flour, water, soybean paste and sugar to a smooth batter.
+1. In a bowl combine flour, water, soybean paste and sugar.
+Mix batter until smooth.

-2. Heat up a non-stick pan and add about 3 tablespoons vegetable oil to the pan.
+2. Heat up a pan and add about 3 tablespoons vegetable oil to the pan.

-3. Place spring onions on the pan parallel to each other, in the shape of a rectangle.
+3. Place spring onions on the pan horizontally in the shape of a rectangle/square.

 5. While the pancake is being cooked, keep patting it, pressing it slightly, and keeping it in a nice shape with your spatula.

-6. When the bottom of the pancake has turn crispy and golden brown, turn it over.
+6. When the bottom has turns crispy and golden, flip it over.

 To prepare sauce: